Opinion | An Egyptian writer called for Islamic reformation. The response reveals an authoritarian dilemma.

 Eissa is the boldest and most determined Egyptian writer to spar with Salafi Islam in recent years.
 An established journalist, novelist, scriptwriter and talk show host, he has maintained a prominent public profile for about three decades.
 Among the first to offer a liberal platform for moderate Islamists, he first got himself in trouble for opposing Hosni Mubarak.
 When the Tahrir uprising started, he stood by its icon, Mohamed ElBaradei, while security forces water-gunned them, and then became ElBaradei’s closest adviser.

-It is during Egypt’s democratic experiment that Eissa’s troubles with Salafi Islam deepened, He published a novel that depicted Salafists as ignorant and hypocritical.
+It is during Egypt’s democratic experiment that Eissa’s troubles with Salafi Islam deepened.
+He published a novel that depicted Salafists as ignorant and hypocritical.
 His disillusionment with Islamists and scorn for inept secularists pushed him to side with Sissi.
 Falling in and out of grace with Egypt’s dictator, he continued to question the hold of Salafi thought over Islam.
 In his seminal novel “The Blood Journey,” Eissa tracks down the origin of violence and Salafism in the years following the death of the prophet, depicting the struggle of the prophet’s wives and companions with power, greed, lust and pride.
 In other words, he portrayed them as mortal.

 Eissa returned to this theme in February, with comments that de-sanctified the companions of the prophet and other authorities of Salafi thought.
 Egypt’s religious institutions quickly condemned his remarks as “questioning Islamic pillars.”
 One Azhar scholar went further, accused him of “apostasy,” which is punishable by death in Salafi speak.
 Sissi’s regime joined in: Its mouthpieces attacked Eissa and its parliamentary committee on human rights called for sanctioning his “deviant” and “questioning” views.
 A parliamentary committee then approved a bill banning expressing views contrary to “the true religion and its accepted principles” and imposing prison penalties on those who discuss religion publicly without a “permit” from religious authorities.
 One cannot make this stuff up!

 And here lies the predicament Sissi faces.
 He is probably genuine in his desire for religious reformation, but his authoritarianism prevents it.
-In his quest for absolute power, Sissi has decimated the nascent power of liberals, the only group genuinely pursuing it.
+In his quest for absolute power, Sissi has decimated the nascent power of liberals, the only group genuinely pursuing religious reform.
 And while he acknowledges that Salafi thought is the origin of religiously motivated violence, he himself has been fomenting paranoid and militaristic nationalism that feeds it.
-When Sissi insists that Egypt is targeted by external conspiracies that aim to destroy its culture and its people, Islamists simply add more religious flavor to their “culture.”
+When Sissi insists that Egypt is targeted by external conspiracies that aim to destroy its culture and its people, Islamists simply add more religious flavor to its “culture.”

 With nobody to stand against Salafism and with no discourse to fight it with, Sissi cannot afford religious reform.
 Instead, he has no choice but to show respect for his support base's version of Islam, which is drenched in Salafism and the xenophobic nationalism he has been feeding them.